-Physical Activity and Health 2nd Edition eBook
+Physical Activity and Mental Health eBook

-Physiology of Sport and Exercise With Web Study Guide-5th Edition
+Foundations of Sport and Exercise Psychology 6th Edition eBook With Web Study Guide

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.